Things People Always Get Wrong About Adopting a Pet From the Shelter

 Next: Shelters’ adoption fees cover a lot more than you’d think.

 10. They think a ‘free’ animal is a better deal than one at a shelter

 Most shelters charge an adoption fee when you want to take an animal home.
 So some people think that getting a “free” animal, such as a kitten from a friend’s litter, is a better deal than adopting an animal at the shelter.
-However, that’s usually not the case.
-Dogs and cats at the animal shelter get a health exam, important vaccinations, preventative medications, and often a spay or neuter surgery.
-If you adopt a “free” pet, you’ll be responsible for the cost of all of those items, which quickly adds up to far more than the typical adoption fee.
+But that’s usually not the case.
+Dogs and cats at the animal shelter get a health exam, vaccinations, preventative medications, and often a spay or neuter surgery.
+If you adopt a “free” pet, you’ll be responsible for the cost of all of those procedures, which quickly adds up to far more than the typical adoption fee.